-Family dynamics are infinitely complex, but two underlying themes run through most sibling disputes about their parent’s care– injustice and inheritance.
+Family dynamics are infinitely complex, but two underlying themes run through most sibling disputes about their parent’s care: injustice and inheritance.

-When one sibling shoulders a disproportionate burden of Mom or Dad’s care, that sense of unfairness can foster resentment.
+When one sibling shoulders a disproportionate burden of Dad or Mom’s care, that sense of unfairness can foster resentment.
 Often, by virtue of distance, the siblings who live further away are “off the hook” when it comes to caring for an aging parent, while the nearest siblings are obliged to take on a caregiving role.
 When the caregiving sibling asks for help from other siblings, the other siblings often don’t fully appreciate, or choose to ignore, how much help their parent needs, and how much work one sibling is doing.

-Tips for Improving Communication with Your Siblings
+Tips for Improving Communication with Your Siblings During a Family Disagreement

-The Family Meeting
+A Family Meeting

-Ideally, siblings can identify and correct issues before they become irreconcilable.
+Ideally, siblings can correct issues before they become irreconcilable.
 The key is good communication, and a tried and true strategy to facilitate the exchange of ideas is the family meeting.
 At a family meeting, there should be frank and open discussion about a parent’s care needs.
 Each sibling’s role and obligations should be established, and future plans should be made.
 But if the question of where to hold a family meeting leads to a bitter argument in and of itself, the friction may have gotten past the point when a family meeting can help.

-An Outside Voice: Advisors, Counsels and Mediators
+Advisors, Counsels and Mediators

 Sometimes a neutral third-party can calm feuding siblings.
 A Place for Mom Senior Living Advisors, who work directly with families as they plan a parent’s care, have defused many disputes between siblings over lengthy conference calls.
 Family counselors can also help to bridge the differences between siblings, assuming they still talk to one another.
 If things have become really heated, a family mediator specializing in senior care issues may be able to break through the ill will and help build consensus and find middle-ground.